NP-1

 Novel therapy for delay of cataract progression

 Cataracts are the leading cause of blindness worldwide.
-A cataract, opacity or clouding of the eye lens, is a direct result of ocular oxidative stress.
+A cataract, opacity or clouding of the eye lens, is a direct result of ocular oxidative damage.
 Symptoms of cataracts include blurry vision, double vision, glare and faded colors.
 While cataracts occur primarily due to age, they can also develop as a result of an injury or disease.
 For example, retinitis pigmentosa patients are at a greater risk for early cataract, and patients undergoing vitrectomy surgery exhibit accelerated cataract progression.

-NPI-002 is a novel, differentiated, slow-release, small molecule.
+NPI-002 is a novel, differentiated, slow-release, small antioxidant molecule.
+In vitro and in vivo studies have revealed no cytotoxicity with NPI-002.
+In ex-vivo models with rat and porcine lenses, NPI-002 inhibited oxidative-induced cataracts.36 The novel intravitreal implant eluted NPI-002 in the vitreous humor in an animal model with no significant adverse findings.
 For the treatment of cataract, a sterile intravitreal implant containing NPI-002 has been developed, along with a precision delivery system.
-In vitro and in vivo studies have revealed no cytotoxicity with NPI-002.
-In ex-vivo models with rat and porcine lenses, NPI-002 inhibited oxidative-induced cataracts.
-The novel intravitreal implant eluted NPI-002 in the vitreous humor in a preclinical model.The NPI-002 implant is currently in a proof-of-concept Phase 1/2 clinical trial (NCT05026632).
+The NPI-002 implant is currently being assessed in a proof-of-concept Phase 1/2 clinical trial (NCT05026632).

 NP-3